MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Use-preset-configurations.md

-We provide a number of preset configurations that can be used to recreate common scenarios against known APIs.
+We provide many preset configurations that can be used to recreate common scenarios against known APIs.

-This make it easier to load a known configuration without having to configure a settings file.
+Presets make it easier to load a known configuration without having to configure a settings file.

 The configurations are stored in the presets folder in the proxy installation directory.